 Practicing these will build the muscle control and grasping abilities needed to use scissors.

 When your child is ready, introduce plastic scissors:

 - Make sure he has a proper grip while grabbing the scissors.

 - Before cutting paper try easier materials like playdough, straws, yarn, or foam.

 - Begin easy.
 Give a long piece of paper or playdough to your son and have him cut through the width, this way he will just need to open and close the scissors once.

 - Thumb in one hole and middle finger on the other, while the index serves as support.
 “Keep giving me a thumbs-up.”

-- Holding the paper over the table with the other hand, so that your child can practice his or her bilateral coordination.
+- Holding the paper over the table with the other hand, so that your child can practice his bilateral coordination.
 This will prevent children from using the scissors upside down.

 - Cutting straight lines and circles.

 If you want to learn more about this subject, check out the following sites: